Sagemont Church is to provide Living Proof of a Loving God to a Watching World.

 The books of the Bible were written by men inspired by God’s Spirit.
+Since the Bible is inspired by God, it is without error in the original writings.
 Every word of it is true.

 The Bible is the supreme and final authority in doctrine and practice and, therefore, our church follows its truths rather than man-made traditions.